okadash/shelib/README.md

 # Shelib packages

 You can write own shelib funcitons and distribute them as **shelib packages**.
-There are no coding standard and no centralized CVS for shelib packages.
+There are no coding standard and no centralized VCS for shelib packages.
 Just use git repository to share your shelib packages.

 See also [shef documentation](https://github.com/okadash/shelib/blob/master/docs/SHEF.md) for shelib package manegement.